-Please bear in mind that safari camps do not offer telephone, fax, e-mail, or radio service except in emergencies.
+Please bear in mind that communication can be very difficult at times.
+Safari camps do not offer telephone, fax, e-mail, or radio service except in emergencies.

 Following are local times that apply to this expedition when it is 7:00am on the North American west coast:

-Should you have any dietary needs, please let us know on the Personal Information Form included with the Pre-Departure packet, and we will do our best to prepare for them.
+Should you have any dietary needs, please let us know on the Personal Information Form, and we will do our best to prepare for them.
 Unfortunately, kosher meals cannot be accommodated.